What is PIP?

 - Able to demonstrate financial need

-- Intending to pursue an internship away from Ithaca and/or their hometown
+- Intending to pursue a summer experience away from Ithaca and/or their hometown

-- Intending to pursue an internship that is unfunded or underfunded
+- Intending to pursue a summer experience that is unpaid or minimally paid

 Important Dates (2019)